 Your PCP is your doctor or other provider who gives you most of your regular health care.
 This includes checkups and other basic services.
 Your PCP works closely with you.
 Your PCP can send you to a specialist or hospital if you need those services.

-When do I choose a PCP?
+When do I choose a primary care provider (PCP)?

 Choose a PCP when you get your enrollment packet in the mail.
 You will choose a PCP who works with your health plan.
+Get tips to Choose a PCP.

 Does everyone in my household have to choose the same PCP?